Securing Kubernetes With Anchore

 How Anchore Works With Kubernetes

-Anchore can be integrated with your Kubernetes environment using admission controllers, ensuring that only images that meet your organization’s policies can be deployed.
-Images that do not comply, or that fall out of compliance due to the discovery of new security vulnerabilities, can be blocked from running within your environment.
-Anchore can be deployed standalone or as a service running within your Kubernetes environment.
+Anchore can be integrated with your Kubernetes environment using one of two methods.
+Using an Admission Controller, Anchore ensures that only images that meet your organization’s policies can be deployed.
+Images that do not comply, or that fall out of compliance due to the discovery of new security vulnerabilities, can be blocked from running in your environment.
+Using Anchore’s Kubernetes Asset Inventory agent, a full list of active or recently active containers and their security status can be cataloged.

 Start By Securing Your Pipeline